thelondonsmiths/Solex_ser_recon_EN/README.md

 The prior file location and several other GUI states are now saved in the _SHG_config_ file (previously in a _SHG.ini_ file).
 In CLI mode, the parameters in the _SHG_config_ file are ignored.

-A file _serfilename_log_ is generated with a number of useful parameters.
+A file _serfile_log_ is generated with a number of useful parameters.
 In particular:
 - Y/X ratio: in general, this should be close to 1.
 If it is larger than 1.1, then the data is likely being undersampled and so a higher FPS or slower scan speed may be helpful.
 If it is smaller than 0.9, then oversampling is probably occurring and the scan speed could be increased.
 - Unrotation: this approximately corresponds to the misorientation of the SHG instrument with the scan direction (i.e. RA or DEC).